 An electronic communication is a sign, signal, writing, image, sound, data or intelligence that is transmitted over a wire, radio, or other electronic, magnetic or optics system.

 In Ex parte Barton, the Second Court of Appeals decided the harassment statute in its use of the words “harass, annoy, alarm, abuse, torment, or embarrass” were too vague, and that the statute was overbroad as written.
-See Ex parte Barton 02-17-00188-CR.
 As a result, many prosecutions for harassment can be successfully challenged.
-The State is expected to seek a decision from the Court of Criminal Appeals on this issue.